 Our inspiring part time training programme consists of several different complementary strands.

-You’ll learn about educational theory during the first year in your weekly seminars held at our training base in Wickford, Essex and neighbouring schools.
+You’ll learn about educational theory in Year 1 in weekly seminars held mainly at our training base in Wickford, Essex.
 In these sessions you’ll engage with the latest research about how students learn , how to help them overcome disadvantage, and how to motivate and engage them.
 You’ll also cover practical aspects of teaching such as using ICT, managing your workload and voice care.
-Your legal responsibilities in relation to safeguarding young people are also covered in Year 1.
-In the second year the weekly seminars will be replaced by a weekly one-to-one tutorial with your Course Tutor or Specialist Mentor.
+You’ll learn too about your legal responsibilities in relation to safeguarding young people.
+In Year 2 these seminars will be replaced by a weekly tutorial with your Course Tutor or Specialist Mentor.

-You’ll also read widely, submit written tasks prepare oral presentations in your first year and complete a reflective journal in Year 2.
+You’ll also read widely, submit written tasks on set topics and prepare oral presentations on aspects of education that interest you in Year 1 and complete a reflective journal in Year 2 .
 We make sure that these assignments are evenly spread throughout the course and our weekly newsletter reminds you of deadlines.
 We operate an ‘open door’ policy so you can discuss any issues or worries.

 During the course we’ll use observations of your teaching, your assignments and reflections to continuously assess your progress.
-There is a formal review at the end of each term, with the final assessment for the recommendation for Qualified Teacher Status taking place in the third term of the second year.
+There is a formal review at the end of each term, with the final assessment for recommendation for Qualified Teacher Status taking place in the third term of Year Two.